 Five income categories are typically used for comparative purposes based on the median countywide income (per HCD annual income limits): extremely low (0-30 percent of median income), very low (31-50 percent of median income), low (51-80 percent of median income), moderate (81-120 percent of median income), and above moderate (more than 120 percent of median income).
-One method of analyzing housing affordability for each income group is to compare the number and/or percentage of housing units by cost to the number and/or percentage of housing units by cost to the number and/or percentage of households by comparable income levels.
+One method of analyzing housing affordability for each income group is to compare the number and/or percentage of housing units by cost to the number and/or percentage of households by comparable income levels.